kestler01/SEIR1212GottaCodeEmAll-mongooseRelationships-lessonBranch-manualCopy/README.md

 optional parameters `projection` and `options` offer additional configuration;
 lastly, `find` accepts a callback.

-Pro tip: if you use ``<query term(s)> site:mongoosejs.com` or in this case "find site:mongoosejs.com" google will only search that site!
+Pro tip: if you use `<query term(s)> site:mongoosejs.com` or in this case `find site:mongoosejs.com` google will only search that site!

 *Please follow along as I code this action*